dev-gough/sparq/README.md

 For accessories page, dark mode photo, and remove all text other than cable type (t5, ect)

 For SparqVu, use Queens Site 60 cell on Aug 11.

+For investors/stock, just link to tsxv stock page for sprq.  (save the monthly sub price)

+Add Ravi's video for TSXV into the /investors page.

+Remove Events entirely